 Temporary injunctions or “freeze” orders are supposed to simply maintain the status quo, but often who wins or loses this battle can determine the ultimate outcome of a trust case.
 Why?
 Because when done “right,” a probate judge’s order either denying or granting a temporary injunction signals very early on in the process how he or she, as judge, is weighing the strengths and weaknesses of your case.
 This kind of signaling is especially significant in trust litigation because these cases are almost always tried as bench trials.
 In other words, the same fact finder deciding your injunction motion is going to ultimately decide your case at trial.
 So yeah, knowing which way your judge is leaning early on is really important.
 For more on the signaling theory swirling around freeze orders you’ll want to read Signaling, Learning and Screening Prior to Trial: Informational Implications of Preliminary Injunctions.

-What’s it take for a probate judge to properly enter a temporary injunction or “freeze” order in trust litigation?
+What’s it take for a court to properly enter a temporary injunction or “freeze” order in trust litigation?

 Last year I wrote here about McKeegan v.
 Ernst, a 4th DCA opinion that’s significant for trusts and estates litigators because it confirms that the traditional standards controlling the issuance of freeze orders apply in trust litigation.
 In other words, to do it right, your judge is required to enter detailed findings of fact based on evidence (not just legal briefs or argument of counsel) before granting a freeze order.